Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Abstract

 \section{Abstract}

 This paper presents a novel approach for ensuring safe operation of systems subject to input nonlinearities and time-varying safety constraints.
-We formulate robust time-varying control barrier functions by combining two ingredients: (i) time-varying control barrier functions which capture the time-varying safety constraints, and (ii) pointwise-in-time quadratic constraints that bound the nonlinearity.
-These ingredients are used to design a safety filter.
-This filter ensures safety while minimally altering the command from a given baseline controller.
-The safety filter is implemented as the solution of a second-order cone program, which can be efficiently computed online.
-The approach is demonstrated on a simple car obstacle avoidance scenario.
+We extend the time-varying barrier function framework to address time-varying safety constraints and explicitly account for control-dependent nonlinearities at the plant input.
+Guaranteed bounds on the input-output behavior of these nonlinearities are provided through pointwise-in-time quadratic constraints.
+The result is a class of robust time-varying control barrier functions that define a safety filter.
+This filter ensures robust safety for all admissible nonlinearities while minimally modifying the command generated by a baseline controller.
+We derive a second-order cone program (SOCP) to compute this safety filter online and provide novel feasibility conditions for ball-constrained inputs.
+The proposed approach is demonstrated on a spacecraft docking maneuver.